Old-fashioned cucumbers and onions in vinegar is a refreshing cucumber salad that is quick and easy to make.

 If you like cucumbers, try this Summer Salad with Cucumbers and Feta

-Greek cucumber salad - Add some chopped kalamata olives and feta cheese to the cucumber mixture.
+Greek – Add some chopped kalamata olives and feta cheese to the cucumber mixture.

-Spicy cucumber salad - Add a teaspoon of red pepper flakes to add spice to the salad.
+Spicy – Add a teaspoon of red pepper flakes or chopped jalapeno pepper to add a spicy to the salad.

-Creamy cucumber salad - Add ¼ cup of sour cream or greek yogurt to the vinegar mixture for a creamy dressing.
+Creamy – Combine a quarter cup of sour cream or Greek with the vinegar mixture.

-The cucumbers are soaked in salt and sugar brine to draw the water out of the cucumber slices.
+The cucumbers are soaked in salt and sugar brine to draw the water out of the cucumber slices and add flavor.
 The water also dilutes the vinegar taste; more water can be added if the vinegar is too strong.

-It's okay to not peel the cucumbers when the skin is thin as is the skin is on baby, Persian or English cucumbers.
-If the skin is thick and tastes bitter it's best to peel the cucumbers.
+It’s okay not to peel cucumbers when the skin is thin, as it is on baby, Persian, or English cucumbers.
+If the skin is thick and tastes bitter, it’s best to peel the cucumbers.

 No!
 Do not drain the cucumbers before adding the vinegar.
 The water from the cucumbers will dilute the vinegar, and it can be adjusted by adding more water and sugar to taste.